RayZhang2024/NEAT/README.md

 ## 🚀 Run the GUI

 ### Standalone executable
-You can download the Windows standalone executable from the [NEAT v4.5 Release](https://github.com/RayZhang2024/NEAT/releases/tag/v4.5).
+You can download the Windows standalone executable from the [NEAT v4.5 Release](https://github.com/RayZhang2024/NEAT/releases/download/v4.5/NEAT.exe).
 No installation is needed, just run the executable by doule clicking.

 ### Pull from the repository

 ### 1️⃣ Clone the repository
-Open a terminal (Git Bash, PowerShell, or macOS/Linux terminal) and run:
+Open a terminal (Git Bash, PowerShell) and run:
 ```bash
 git clone https://github.com/RayZhang2024/NEAT.git
 cd ~/NEAT